XeroAPI/xero-python/xero_python/accounting/docs/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # str | Xero identifier for Tenant
 account_id = '00000000-0000-0000-0000-000000000000' # str | Unique identifier for Account object
 file_name = 'xero-dev.jpg' # str | Name of the attachment
-body = '/path/to/file' # file | Byte array of file in body of request idempotency_key = 'KEY_VALUE' # str | This allows you to safely retry requests without the risk of duplicate processing.
+body = 'body_example' # str | Byte array of file in body of request idempotency_key = 'KEY_VALUE' # str | This allows you to safely retry requests without the risk of duplicate processing.
 128 character max. (optional)
 try:
     # Creates an attachment on a specific account